 Chinese restaurants have delicious stir-fry dishes.
 I love stir-fry so much that I installed a new cook-top with a dedicated high heat wok burner in the center.
 I use it often to make stir fry recipes in my perfectly seasoned, carbon steel wok.
-I have a beef stir fry recipe and as well as one for chicken and a broccoli stir fry.
+I have a beef stir fry recipe, one for chicken, and a broccoli stir fry.
 When we got a delivery of gorgeous chicken and beef from Berk Lombardo Meat Packing in New York City, I couldn't decide between chicken or flank steak.
-So, I created a Chicken and Steak Stir Fry Recipe.
-This recipe captures all the flavors and textures of both meats along with broccolini and all my favorite vegetables.
+So, I created a Delicious Chicken and Beef Stir Fry Recipe.
+This recipe captures all the flavors and textures of both meats, broccolini, and my favorite vegetables.

 Why You'll Love This Recipe

 - Chicken - I use a boneless, skinless chicken breast.
-Try to find chicken that has been air chilled.
-Air chilled chicken has better texture and flavor than water chilled.
-Since it has not been pumped full of water during processing it is better able to absorb sauces and marinades.
+Try to find chicken that has been air-chilled.
+Air-cooled chicken has a better texture and flavor than water-cooled chicken.
+Since it has not been pumped full of water during processing, it can absorb sauces and marinades better.

 - Beef - My go-to cut of beef for stir fry is flank steak.
 It is well marbled and can be cooked quickly and still be tender.
 You can also use skirt steak or sirloin steak.

 - Sesame Oil - Toasted sesame oil is best.
 Always refrigerate your sesame oil as it can become rancid quickly.

 - Soy Sauce - I recommend using low-sodium soy sauce for stir fry.
 You can add more before serving if needed, but you can never take any out.